Did you know that reducing vehicle CO2 emissions can also help lower fuel costs?

 It’s also worth noting that some fuel cards can only be used at certain vendors or specific facilities.
 Overlaying this information with your fleet’s operating territory will optimize card use.

 Before deciding, it’s important to determine how a fuel card provider’s system can be integrated with your fuel management system.
 With that connection, you will enable a comprehensive fuel purchasing and management capability that can include automated fuel purchase reporting and analysis that reduce the need for time-consuming and error prone administrative processes.

-Fuel management systems provide visibility into costs and transactions for real-time insight into fuel economy and reduced CO2 emissions, that capability is now more essential than ever considering the many fuel choices available to fleets.
+Fuel management systems provide visibility into costs and transactions for real-time insight into fuel economy and reduced CO2 emissions, that capability is now more essential than ever considering that many fuel choices available to fleets.

 Fleets are under increasing pressure to be more environmentally friendly so taking steps to reduce emissions through effective fuel choices, coupled with the use of advanced fuel management solutions, can help meet green fleet and corporate sustainability goals, and show how important reducing your fleet’s carbon footprint is to your company.